ZYMNZ/WebDev/README.md

         <img src="https://github.com/ZYMNZ/WebDev/assets/98342638/8202ed4b-f9c4-47ae-8812-591a8691540f" width=500px> <br><br>

       - Assigning a specific _size_ to the flex-items: <br>
-        - In case we assign a specific size to each item (for example 100px), the item's assigned size will be respected until the overall width of the container gets smaller than the assigned size.
+        - In case we assign a specific size (width) to each item (for example 100px), the item's assigned size will be respected until the overall width of the container gets smaller than the assigned                size.
 If the screen is smaller, the priority goes to the content size/width. <br>
         <img src="https://github.com/ZYMNZ/WebDev/assets/98342638/a02eb85f-7ae3-489f-88a1-ed980617854c" width=500px> <br>
+        - In case we use flex-basis...

   <br><br>
   - **position**